Trichomoniasis

 Pregnancy and Breastfeeding

-As recommended by the Centers for Disease Control and Prevention (CDC) and the International Union against Sexually Transmitted Infections (IUSTI), metronidazole can be used throughout the pregnancy, while tinidazole is contraindicated in the first trimester.
+As recommended by the Centers for Disease Control and Prevention (CDC) and the International Union against Sexually Transmitted Infections (IUSTI), metronidazole can be used throughout pregnancy, while tinidazole is contraindicated in the first trimester.
 Women treated with metronidazole or tinidazole should stop breastfeeding for ≥3 days.

 PrognosisTop